kutayeroglu/comp305-group16-project/README.md

 TO DO
-#1.To improve space complexity, instead of creating list of empty lists can we fi  boş listeler listesi oluşturmak yerine bir şeyler yapılabilir
+#1.To improve space complexity, instead of creating list of empty lists, can we use hash map?
 #2.Can we make our solution recursive, to improve performance?
 #3.Is a different solution possible?
 #4.Should we implement the same code in OOP, would that make any difference performance-wise?